bobstine/lang_C/export/README.txt

 variables used in the regression are here, including copies of any input variables as well as variables such as interactions formed as part of the modeling.

+*** Comments

+At this moment, the model selects variables 'cautiously', only including variables that are demonstrably useful for out-of-sample prediction.
+This conservative approach may lead to a smaller, less predictive model than expected.